swarmstack/influxdb/README.md

 # swarmstack/influxdb

-Docker compose file for InfluxDB OSS version, also useful for Prometheus long-term storage
+Docker compose file for InfluxDB OSS version, also useful for Prometheus long-term storage.

+See [https://github.com/swarmstack/victoria-metrics](https://github.com/swarmstack/victoria-metrics) for highly performant time-series database that can be used for Prometheus metrics long-term storage, uses signficantly less RAM and supports higher-cardinality time-series data than the OSS version of InfluxDB.

 ## DEPLOY INFLUXDB AS A STACK